takouhai/takouhai.github.io/_includes/main_text.md

 i run [TacoWolf](https://tacowolf.net) along with a few friends of mine. it's my little home away from home.

-i'm currently studying at west virginia
+i'm currently studying at west virginia university to get a degree in multidisciplinary studies, consisting of:
+* english
+* spanish
+* computer science
+* latin american studies
+* lgbtq+ studies

-let's make something together!
+throw me a line, and let's make something together!

 ## things to see
 * [projects]({{'/llegos/projects' | absolute_url}})